therlaup/UOHI-HPC/README.md

 ### Home directory

-The `/home/<username>` directory on both the access and compute nodes is also shared accross the cluster but data placed there is typically only accessible to individual users.
+The `/home/<username>` directory on both the access and compute nodes is also shared across the cluster but data placed there is typically only accessible to individual users.
 We do not suggest using the home directory for long-term storage as there is limited storage space available.

 ## Jobs

 The HPC cluster uses Slurm as a job scheduler.
-It allows users to request ressources from the HPC cluster according to the needs of their specific job for a prespecified amount of time.
+It allows users to request resources from the HPC cluster according to the needs of their specific job for a pre-specified amount of time.

 Slurm provides several commands that can be issued to request, cancel and monitor jobs.
 Slurm manages the queue of jobs being requested by users.
 The user commands include: sacct, salloc, sattach, sbatch, sbcast, scancel, scontrol, sinfo, sprio, squeue, srun, sshare, sstat, strigger and sview.
 All of the commands can run anywhere in the cluster.
 An overview of command functionalities can be found at [Slurm Quickstart](https://slurm.schedmd.com/quickstart.html).